 Pollonia Milos is a perfect town for relaxing Milos holidays.
 Picture a quaint coastal village with a beautiful golden beach, and charming whitewashed houses with azure painted doors – typical architecture of the island of Milos.
 In Pollonia, you can truly experience the slow island life!

-If you’re wondering where to stay in Milos, Apollonia Milos amongst Adamas Milos and Klima is the best town on the island for a great selection of the best hotels in Milos, proximity to stunning Milos beaches and excellent Milos restaurants.
+If you’re wondering where to stay in Milos, Apollonia Milos amongst Adamas Milos and Klima is the best town on the island for a great selection of the best boutique hotels in Milos, proximity to stunning Milos beaches and excellent Milos restaurants.

 This post includes everything you need to know to have the perfect vacation in Milos!

 THIS POST CONTAINS AFFILIATE LINKS.
 THIS MEANS I MAY EARN A COMMISSION SHOULD YOU CHOOSE TO SIGN UP FOR A PROGRAM OR MAKE A PURCHASE USING MY LINK FOR NO ADDITIONAL COST TO YOU.
 IT’S OKAY – I LOVE ALL OF THESE COMPANIES ANYWAYS, AND YOU WILL TOO!
 FULL DISCLOSURE.